protocol/ResNetLab/OPEN_PROBLEMS/DECENTRALIZED_DATA_DELIVERY_MARKETS.md

 ## Data Delivery Metering & Fair Exchange

-We believe that this area of work is where the main crux for Decentralized Data Delivery Markets come to reality.
-Without it (i.e. without relying on a verified mediator to serve as escrow and referee), it will be impossible to have a fully permissionless, decentralized and open market for data delivery.
+We believe that this area of work is the main crux for Decentralized Data Delivery Markets.
+Without it, it will be impossible to have a fully permissionless, decentralized, and open market for data delivery.

 #### How it is done traditionally